 Please read through each activity and the supporting documents in their entirety to familiarize yourself with the background knowledge before teaching.
 These learning resources should be taught from a perspective of resilience.
 Emphasis should be placed on the Green Book’s author and the freedom of movement it afforded people of color despite the dangers they faced while traveling in segregated America.
 To assist with background knowledge on Sundown Towns, use this resource.
 In the lesson, the Engage activity contains racially offensive language in a historic image from a sign posted near the city limits of a Sundown town.
 Teachers should use discretion in using this image, knowing their students, and establishing a community of trust before attempting this lesson in class.
 For additional guidance, consider these resources from Race Forward and National Geographic.

 If students are working remotely, you may provide opportunities for them to collaborate with classmates using video conferencing, access to an online chat feature, or breakout rooms.
-The Google Jamboard format used in this learning experience can be modified by moving around the slides, deleting slides, and adding images to the lesson.
-In this learning experience, you will use a Jamboard or Google Slides provided by your teacher.
-Click this Jamboard to record your answers and view the images for this learning experience.
-Please review the slide below to understand the Jamboard functions.
+The Google Slides format used in this learning experience can be modified by moving around the slides, deleting slides, and adding images to the lesson.
+Click this Google Slides link to open and make a copy of t

 Our Learning Resources follow a variation of the 5Es instructional model, and each section may be taught as a separate learning experience, or as part of a sequence of learning experiences.
 We provide each of our Learning Resources in multiple formats, including web-based and as an editable Google Doc for educators to teach and adapt selected learning experiences as they best suit the needs of your students and local curriculum.
 You may also wish to embed or remix them into a playlist for students working remotely or independently.